pnor/Interactive-Lab-Hub/Lab 5/README.md

 Using the microphone, try one of the following:

 **1. Set up threshold detection** Can you identify when a signal goes above certain fixed values?
+Yes using code listed below, was able to see in output when signal went over the threshold

 **2. Set up a running averaging** Can you set up a running average over one of the variables that are being calculated.[moving average](https://en.wikipedia.org/wiki/Moving_average)